enricomarchesin/dockerised-superset/README.md

-# Dockerized Superset
+# Dockerised Superset

 While trying to setting up a minimal Apache Superset instance, I've struggled quite a lot to get it up and running.

 After struggling a little with virtual envs, I tried to follow the intructions for the container version, but it looks like the official instructions are not working on MacOS 10.14.4 (Mojave).

-This is the cleanest and quickest way I;ve found to play with Apache Superset and explore its features.
+This is the cleanest and quickest way I've found to play with Apache Superset and start exploring its features.

 The only pre-requisite is a working Docker installation.
 For help on this, take a look at:

 - https://docs.docker.com/install/

-**NOTE: All data is saved in a `sqlite` database that lives in the file "data/superset.db".
+**NOTE: by default, all data is saved in a `sqlite` database that lives in the file "data/superset.db".
 Not the best setup for a  production environment, of course! 😅**

 ## First time setup